matrix-construct/construct/doc/STYLE.md

 #### Miscellaneous

+* Prefer "locality" rather than "centrality."
+In other words, we keep things in as local of a scope or file as possible to where it is used.

 * new and delete should rarely if ever be seen.
 This is more true than ever with C++14 std::make_unique() and std::make_shared().